blur-network/dpow-blur/README.md

 Notary nodes can follow the procedure <a href="https://github.com/blur-network/dpow-blur/tree/dpow/docs/Blur-NN-Setup.md">located here</a>, with the guidance of a KMD administrator, to set up notary wallets for BLUR.

-### Pre-Compile Constant for Changing Qty. of Signatures in DPoW Blur-Side Checkpointing
+### Modify Required Signatures in DPoW Blur-Side Checkpointing

 Located in `src/cryptonote_config.h`, there is a pre-compile constant set for `DPOW_SIG_COUNT`...
 Changing this value will change the required amount of signatures, before a notarization process is deemed complete.
 Once this number of signatures is reached on a given notarization tx, the validation structs are converted to those of a standard BLUR tx, and will be sent to the network.

-Any value between `2` and `21` is valid for this constant, but above `21` will require further modifications to DB.
+Any value between `2` and `21` is valid for this constant (but above `21` will require further modifications to database due to size constraints).

 # Contents: